Enjoy life with your dog again.

 learn better.

 My training focus goes beyond obedience.
-It’s about understanding your dog’s behavior, build trust, feel connected and regulated.
+It’s about understanding the root cause of your dog’s behavior, build trust, feel connected, and regulated.

 Your dog can relax